De Rham comparison and Poincar\'e duality for rigid varieties: Boundary stratification and cohomology with compact support

 For each $a \geq 0$, we define the log adic space

 a disjoint union, which admits a canonical finite morphism of log adic spaces

 \Pth{Note that the definition of $X_{(a)}^\partial$ only involves the irreducible components of $D^\Sc$.}

 \begin{rk} In what follows, we will sometimes use Kummer \'etale localizations $X' \to X$ to reduce the proofs of various statements for torsion local systems to the analogous statements for constant ones, and the assertions to prove will often be equivalent to assertions concerning direct images and direct images with compact support from open complements of closed subspaces of the forms $X_J$, $D_J$, or $D^J$ above.
-This is justified because, by \cite[\aProp \logadicpropAbhyankar{} and \aLem \logadiclemAbhyankarbasic]{Diao/Lan/Liu/Zhu:laske}, locally over $X'$, the underlying reduced subspaces of the preimages of the irreducible components of $D$ still form normal crossings divisors of the same pattern. \end{rk}
+This is justified because, by \cite[\aProp \logadicpropAbhyankar{} and \aLem \logadiclemAbhyankarbasic]{Diao/Lan/Liu/Zhu:lasfr}, locally over $X'$, the underlying reduced subspaces of the preimages of the irreducible components of $D$ still form normal crossings divisors of the same pattern. \end{rk}

-We will make use of the following notation and conventions in the remainder of the article.
+We will make use of the following notation and conventions in the remainder of this paper.
 Let $Y$ be a locally noetherian fs log adic space over $k$.
-Let $\imath: Z \to Y$ be a closed immersion of log adic spaces, and $\jmath: W \to Y$ an open immersion of log adic spaces, over $k$. \Pth{By Definition \ref{def-imm}, this means that the log structures on $Z$ and $W$ are the pullbacks of the log structure on $Y$}.
-For $? = \an$, $\et$, $\ket$, $\proet$, or $\proket$ \Pth{referring to the analytic, \'etale, Kummer \'etale, pro-\'etale, or pro-Kummer \'etale topology, respectively, on these spaces}, let $(\imath_{?, *}, \imath_?^{-1})$ and $(\jmath_{?, *}, \jmath_?^{-1})$ denote the associated morphisms of topoi.
-For a sheaf $F$ on $Y_?$, we shall sometimes denote $\imath^{-1}(F)$ \Pth{\resp $\jmath^{-1}(F)$} by $F|_Z$ \Pth{\resp $F|_W$}.
+Let $\imath: Z \to Y$ be a closed immersion of log adic spaces, and $\jmath: W \to Y$ an open immersion of log adic spaces, over $k$. \Pth{By Definition \ref{def-imm}, this means that the log structures on $Z$ and $W$ are the pullbacks of the one on $Y$.} For $? = \an$, $\et$, $\ket$, $\proet$, or $\proket$ \Pth{referring to the analytic, \'etale, Kummer \'etale, pro-\'etale, or pro-Kummer \'etale topology, respectively, on these spaces}, let $(\imath_{?, *}, \imath_?^{-1})$ and $(\jmath_{?, *}, \jmath_?^{-1})$ denote the associated morphisms of topoi.
+For an abelian sheaf $\cF$ on $Y_?$, we shall sometimes denote $\imath^{-1}(\cF)$ \Pth{\resp $\jmath^{-1}(\cF)$} by $\cF|_Z$ \Pth{\resp $\cF|_W$}.
 Note that $\jmath_?^{-1}$ admits a left adjoint, denoted by $\jmath_{?, !}$, which is an exact functor on the category of abelian sheaves.

 \begin{lem} In the above setting, assume moreover that $W = Y - Z$.
-Then, for every abelian sheaf $F$ on $Y_?$, where $? = \an$, $\et$, or $\ket$, we have the excision short exact sequence $0 \to \jmath_{?, !} \, \jmath_?^{-1}(F) \to F \to \imath_{?, *} \, \imath_?^{-1}(F) \to 0$.
-Moreover, the functor $\imath_{?, *}$ \Pth{\resp $\jmath_{?, !}$} from the category of abelian sheaves on $Z$ \Pth{\resp $W$} to the category of abelian sheaves on $Y$ is exact and fully faithful. \end{lem} \begin{proof} See \cite[\aLem \logadiclemexc]{Diao/Lan/Liu/Zhu:laske}. \end{proof}
+Then, for every abelian sheaf $\cF$ on $Y_?$, where $? = \an$, $\et$, or $\ket$, we have the excision short exact sequence $0 \to \jmath_{?, !} \, \jmath_?^{-1}(\cF) \to \cF \to \imath_{?, *} \, \imath_?^{-1}(\cF) \to 0$.
+Moreover, the functor $\imath_{?, *}$ \Pth{\resp $\jmath_{?, !}$} from the category of abelian sheaves on $Z$ \Pth{\resp $W$} to the category of abelian sheaves on $Y$ is exact and fully faithful. \end{lem} \begin{proof} See \cite[\aLem \logadiclemexc]{Diao/Lan/Liu/Zhu:lasfr}. \end{proof}